How Does Student Loan Interest Work?

 But for private student loans and unsubsidized loans, interest starts accruing as soon as the funds are disbursed.

 This is important to note because most student loans don’t require payment while you are in school.
-However, if interest is accruing, your student loan debt will grow and you’ll end up paying more interest in the long run.
+However, if interest is accruing, your student loan debt will grow, and you’ll end up paying more interest in the long run.

-Student loan interest that gets added to your overall student loan balance is called “capitalized” interest.
 When student loans enter repayment, the accrued interest is “capitalized,” causing your student loan debt to be much higher.
 And you will pay interest on that higher balance.

 The rate at which your loans capitalize will vary based on your lender, the type of loan, and your loan-specific terms and conditions.
 While some lenders capitalize annually, some do it more often, such as monthly.
-This can have an impact on how much interest you end up paying on your loans.

 For example, if your student loan balance is $20,000 with a 10% interest rate, and you don’t make interest payments while in school, you may accrue interest monthly.
-At a 10% interest rate, this would mean $166.67 is added to your loan balance monthly.
-This makes your loan balance increase even faster.

 Interest on federal and private student loans alike can cost you tens of thousands of dollars over the life of your loan.
 Here are a few ways to pay a lot less student loan interest: